leogabac/suisave/README.md

 ```

-Notice that you need to setup manually the drive labels and UUIDs, to do this run in a terminal
+Notice that you can to setup manually the drive labels and UUIDs, to do this run in a terminal
 ```bash
 lsblk - NAME,LABEL,UUID
 ```